 No one is really sure what causes anxiety in children.
 However, the answer usually lies within one of three theories.

 1. Heredity: Anxiety disorders tend to run in families.
-The cause may be biological or environmental.
+The cause may be biological, genetic or environmental.

 2. Biology: People who experience anxiety may have a chemical imbalance in the brain that results in the brain sending faulty messages that there is a danger or threat.